 Now, for the story about the hero cat of World War I who saved a soldier’s life.

 Pitouchi was an orphaned kitten who was born in the battle trenches.
 He was found and taken care of by Lieutenant Lekeux of the Belgian Army.
 The cat and this soldier became inseparable.

 One day Pitouchi’s human soldier was sent to spy on the enemy…the Germans.
 The human saw that they were digging a new trench.
 Pitouchi and his soldier hid in a hole made by a bomb explosion.
 His human immediately began to sketch the new positions of the enemy, so he could warn his fellow soldiers.

 The human become so focused on his work, he lost track of his surroundings and did not notice that several German soldiers were coming up to his location.
 When he finally saw them, it was too late to run away.
 So, this cat’s human decided to lay very still hoping not to be noticed.

 Humans are big and Pitouchi quickly realized that his human’s idea was sure to fail.
 The cat jumped out of the hole and landed on a broken piece of a tree.
 This startled the German’s who fired two shots at the cat.
 Both bullets missed Pitouchi and he jumped back into the hole with his beloved human.
 The German soldiers laughed because they had been scared by a cat.
 They turned and walked away.
 Pitouchi’s human finished his drawings and gave his life-saving hero of a cat a ride on his shoulder back to safety.

 See it isn’t just dogs that are man’s best friend, cats, too, are very brave pets…even in a war zone.

-Have a great week and if you see someone wearing a hat that says they’re a veteran take time to tell them thank you for their service.
+Have a great week and if you see someone wearing a hat that says they’re a veteran, take time to thank them for their service.
 It will make your day and theirs.
 Tell that to your great grandpa and just watch him smile.

 Love and lots of hugs,